maci0/gke-inference-from-scratch/part2.md

 - The `/v1/models` endpoint should return the loaded model
 - Completion requests should return generated text

-Congratulations you just deployed a LLM!
+Congratulations, you just deployed an LLM!

 ---